hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evald.rst

-      For each computed metric, the output shape is (1+, 1), i.e. as many lines as the maximum number of lines between the observations or the predictions, and one column.
+      For each computed metric, the output shape is (1+, 1), i.e. as many lines as the maximum number of lines between the observations and the predictions, and one column.

 Optionals
 ---------